Venafi/ansible-role-venafi/examples/citrix_adc/README.md

 ```

-## Create a certificate-key pair on Citrix ADC
+## Step 3: Create a certificate-key pair on Citrix ADC

-**DW: this step is missing; if it's done as part of another step, remove it from the list of steps under Getting Started.**
+**DW: Must fill in this step...**

-## Create HTTP back-end services on Citrix ADC
+## Step 4: Create HTTP back-end services on Citrix ADC

 After you copy the files to Citrix ADC, Ansible needs to create the HTTP services on the Citric ADC instance.
 These services are the ones that will actually serve the requests (NGINX servers hosting the application).
 Ansible will use the host and port variables defined in the variables file for each service.